 The relationship between the need for the use of force and the amount of force used;

-The extent of the plaintiff’s injury;
+The extent of the plaintiff [name]’s injury;

-Any effort made by the defendant to temper or to limit the amount of force;
+Any effort made by the defendant [name] to temper or to limit the amount of force;

 The severity of the security problem at issue;

-The threat reasonably perceived by the defendant; and
+The threat reasonably perceived by the defendant [name]; and

-Whether the plaintiff was actively resisting.
+Whether the plaintiff [name] was actively resisting.

 Comment

+Use this instruction only in conjunction with the applicable elements instructions, Instructions 9.3-9.8, and when the plaintiff is a pretrial detainee and claims excessive force.
+If the plaintiff is a convicted prisoner when the force was used, use Instruction 9.29 (Particular Rights—Eighth Amendment—Convicted Prisoner’s Claim of Excessive Force).
+When the plaintiff is not in custody when the force was used, use Instruction 9.27 (Particular Rights—Fourth Amendment—Unreasonable Seizure of Person—Excessive Force).

 In a multi-plaintiff or multi-defendant case, the trial judge should consider naming each